r-rishabh-j/RISC-V-Simulator/README.md

 **CONTRIBUTIONS:**</br>
 As a team effort, no strict separation was followed.
 A loose outline of the work is as follows:

-- Ayush Verma:  Decode unit functions, Register And Memory Update functions.
+- Ayush Verma: LRU Unit(Cache), Hazard Unit(Check_dependence, type of forwarding and type of stalling), Decode unit functions, Register And Memory output functions.

-- Bhumika: Decode unit, Control Circuitry including Control Signals and ALU Control, Buffers
+- Bhumika: Decode unit, Control Circuitry including Control Signals and ALU Control, Buffers, Hazard Table, Data Forwarding, GUI, some part of cache

-- Keshav Krishna: Control circuitry, memory, GUI frontend and backend
+- Keshav Krishna: Buffers, Program Flow(pipelining), Control Circuit, some parts of memory, some part of cache, GUI

-- Rishabh Jain: Memory, register, ALU, some parts of Control, program flow and GUI
+- Rishabh Jain: Memory, register, ALU, Control and program flow and GUI(final), stalling mechanism, forwarding mechanism, control signal queues, Branch prediction, cache read/write methods and design

-- Vishawam Datta: Program Flow(RiscSim.py), IAG module , memory module and some parts of Control
+- Vishawam Datta: Hazard Unit,LRUunit (cache), IAG module including BTB, memory module and some parts of Control